4. How will we go about it

-- Reviewing an accurate history of the debt and attempts made to recover it
+- Review an accurate history of the debt and attempts made to recover it.

-- Gathering sufficient evidence about the customers circumstances.
+- Gather sufficient evidence about the resident’s circumstances.

-- Assessing that there is no realistic prospect of recovering the debt by other means within a reasonable time scale.
+- Assess that there is no realistic prospect of recovering the debt by other means within a reasonable timescale.

-- Proper enquiries have taken place into the individual’s personal circumstances, for example; whether there are any known mental health issues or vulnerable dependants.
+- Ensure proper enquiries have taken place into the individual’s personal circumstances, for example; whether there are any known mental health issues or vulnerable dependants.

-- Considering information about the past, present, disputed or outstanding benefit/council tax support or discount/exemption claims
+- Consider information about the past, present, disputed or outstanding benefit/ Council Tax reduction or discount/exemption claims.

-- Considering whether the customer’s personal circumstances warrant them being protected from the consequence of this recovery action
+- Consider whether the resident’s personal circumstances warrant them being protected from the consequence of this recovery action.

-- Considering the consequences in terms of the possible loss of a person’s liberty if they are committed to prison and impact this will have (Committal to Prison).
+- Consider the consequences in terms of the possible loss of a person’s liberty if they are committed to prison and impact this will have (Committal to Prison).

-We will always send a letter warning the customer of our proposed action at least 28 days before applying to the Court.
+We will always send a letter warning the resident of our proposed action at least 28 days before applying to the Court.
 The letter must include information:

 - Warning of the serious consequences of either a charging order, forcing sale on a charging order, bankruptcy, or committal to prison and their continued failure to pay the debt, and

-- Urging them to seek independent advice and include details of where they can get local free advice.
+- Urging the debtor to seek independent advice and include details of where they can get local free advice.